morcavon/PrintABrick/README.md

 ## Additional Install Notes

 As far as i know, this project isn't compatible with PHP >= 7.3.
+The whole project with all models loaded is about 3 GB in size.

 ### Elastisearch
 The easiest way to run Elastisearch is with the docker image.
 Download Version 5.5.0